-The application form for the autumn semester 2018 and spring semester 2019 is now open.
+The application form for the spring semester 2019 is now open.
 Before starting your application, please read the instructions below.

 Courses in English or Swedish

 Courses listed in this dropdown are taught in English.
 When you have been selected by your home university, you can search for courses from the Faculty of Educational Sciences.